euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Download/readme.md

 That concludes the installation of the SDK for the repository.

 # Notes
-The following notes give some details on how the build configuration picks up the SDK from this directory.
+The following notes give some details on how to make the build configuration pick up the SDK from this directory.

 ## Project Build
 The project build.gradle file, [Apps/build.gradle](../Apps/build.gradle),